 These descriptions are pulled from the complaint, which can be read in full here.

-Martin (in the white shirt), an African American resident of Virginia and landscaper, joined his fiancée Marissa Blair and her coworker Heather Heyer on August 12th to peacefully speak out against the racist violence that had descended on their town.
-Martin pushed his fiancée out of the way when Defendant James Fields drove his car into a crowd of protestors in an act of domestic terrorism, but he was struck himself.
+Martin, an African American resident of Virginia and landscaper, joined his fiancée Marissa Blair and her coworker Heather Heyer on August 12th to peacefully speak out against the racist violence that had descended on their town.
+Martin pushed his fiancée out of the way when Defendant James Fields drove his car into a crowd of protesters in an act of domestic terrorism, but he was struck himself.
 He was severely injured by the attack, including sustaining a broken leg and ankle that required surgery, and continues to suffer severe emotional distress.

-Baker (in the grey shirt, flipping over the front of the car) is a resident of Charlottesville and a conservation biologist for a landscape architecture company.
+Baker is a resident of Charlottesville and a conservation biologist for a landscape architecture company.
 On August 12th, Baker peacefully protested the defendants’ planned event.
 Baker was directly struck by Defendant James Fields’ car, which hurled Baker into the air.
 He suffered severe injuries from the attack, including a concussion, torn ligament, torn labrum in his hip, and more.
 Baker had to undergo major surgery and other treatment, missing over a month of work.
 He still cannot run, jump, or stand for long periods of time without pain; he will likely need a hip replacement and may never regain his full strength.
 Baker also suffered severe emotional injuries and continues to suffer severe emotional distress.

-Plaintiff John Doe is an African American resident of Virginia and a student at UVA.
-On August 11, John Doe peacefully protested the defendants’ white supremacist tiki torch march on his campus.
-On the basis of his race, John Doe was intimidated, harassed, assaulted, and sprayed with caustic substances.
-He remains pseudonymous for fear of additional harassment and violence.
+Plaintiff Devin Willis is an African American resident of Virginia and a student at UVA.
+On August 11, Willis peacefully protested the defendants’ white supremacist tiki torch march on his campus.
+On the basis of his race, he was intimidated, harassed, assaulted, and sprayed with caustic substances.
+He originally joined the case pseudonymously for fear of additional harassment and violence.

 Click here to read the complaint, detailing the full extent of our plaintiffs’ injuries and how the defendants planned the violence in advance.